iommirocks/iommi/docs/dev_tools.rst

 =========

 iommi ships with several integrated tools to make it faster to develop.
-They are shown by on iommi pages when `settings.DEBUG` is `True`.
+They are shown on iommi pages when `settings.DEBUG` is `True`.
 Some are always active and some are optional and needs to be added to your project.

 .. toctree::